Guidelines to assure the highest educational quality for such distributed learning.

 Reason for Policy

+Distance learning has become increasingly prominent in higher education.
 Done well, it expands access to education for those who otherwise could not join a traditional classroom setting because of geographic distance.
 It also provides flexibility for both students and faculty in terms of course scheduling.
-Equally important, it exposes students to information literacy and technology skills that are essential for today’s technology driven world.
+Equally important, it exposes students to information literacy and technology skills that are essential for today’s technology-driven world.
 It also stimulates opportunities for faculty development and professional growth.

-While Adelphi University will never abandon the small and intimate face-to-face classroom environment that has been its educational signature for more than one hundred years, it must at the same time judiciously develop high quality instructional opportunities to meet the needs of the diverse student population it serves.
+While Adelphi University values the small and intimate face-to-face classroom environment that has been its educational signature for more than one hundred years, it must at the same time judiciously develop high-quality instructional opportunities to meet the needs of the diverse student population it serves.

 Who Is Governed by this Policy